chandanmahajan-04/chandanmahajan-04/README.md

 I am currently pursuing **B.Tech in Information Technology** with a strong foundation in **Core Java, JDBC, and MySQL**, complemented by front-end skills in **HTML, CSS, and JavaScript**.

 I am passionate about **solving challenging problems**, writing **clean and efficient code**, and building projects that deliver **real-world value**.
-With a continuous learning mindset, I strive to grow as a **developer and problem solver**, while expanding my expertise in modern technologies.  n
+With a continuous learning mindset, I strive to grow as a **developer and problem solver**, while expanding my expertise in modern technologies.

 ---